 CEOP is full of people who want to help and advise you – so if you have been a victim of online abuse let them know securely and Click CEOP.

-Each year St. Mary’s Church of England Primary School celebrates Safer Internet Day (SID).
-This day is usually held early in February and provides the school with the opportunity to focus on raising awareness of e-Safety matters.
-Staff organise fun activities for SID and the children work together to produce class books about an important e-Safety message based upon the SID theme.
+Each year St. Mary’s celebrates Safer Internet Day (SID).
+This important day is usually held early in February and provides the school with the opportunity to focus on raising awareness of e-Safety matters.
+Staff organise fun activities for SID, conduct a SID themed assembly and the children work together to produce class books about an important e-Safety message based upon the SID theme.

 For more information about SID please visit the following website: